Behavior Coaching

 • I can’t step in with your dog, but that’s what makes the learning stick — you practice, I guide, and the skills become yours right away.

-• Narration works, but video is gold.
+• Narration works and videos are gold.
 It lets me spot details you might miss and give feedback that’s sharper than what we’d manage in person.

 Your Next Step